How to Establish Goals for an Early Learning Program

 This article discusses basic principles which I hope will help serve as a foundation for the goals and values you bring to your early learning program.

-Developing goals for preschool program
+Developing goals for your preschool program

+Teaching children is a valuable profession that requires patience and understanding, resourcefulness and commitment.
 An early learning program for ages three to five requires its own set of tools to prepare and deliver.

 I have enjoyed teaching and interacting with children in preschool and day care settings, part day and full day programs.
 In my opinion, early childhood educators have a two-fold task ahead of them when they enter the workplace (the learning environment) each day.